Chapter 1 : All Our Yesterdays

 This fear; the eating, all consuming fear of loss is the most numbing one.
 They can deal with death, deal with losing.
 Keeping busy is just not cutting it anymore.
 The fear is constant - brutal even.

-, I’ve got duties with the Order too,”
+“No, I’ve got duties with the Order, too.”

 “Then we’ll make time.”

-He looks at her for a moment, it is one of those moments she does not want to face - cannot
+He looks at her for a long moment.
+It is one of those moments she does not want to face - cannot face.

 “Have you heard?”